Advent of Code 2015 - Day 14 - Reindeer Olympics

 Part 2

-For part two, we are again asked to simulate the distance travelled for 2503 seconds, however, a point is now awarded each second to the reindeer that has travelled the furthest distance at that time.
-Once all reindeer points have been awarded we are asked to return the winning reindeers total points.
+For part two, we are again asked to simulate the distance travelled for 2503 seconds.
+However, a point is now awarded each second to the reindeer that has travelled the furthest distance at that time.
+Once all reindeer points have been awarded, we are asked to return the winning reindeer’s total points.

-Like in part one, we can re-use the simulate Generator function, expect now per iteration we record all the total distances travelled and award the winning reindeer with a point.
-From here, we return the highest recorded reindeers points to answer the qestion 🌟.
+Generator function, except now per iteration, we record all the total distances travelled and award the winning reindeer with a point.

 const part2 = (input: string): number => {